 The Land of the Rising Sun is a destination that SDC International shipping, as an International Moving Company to Japan, services often.
-We send household and commercial shipments to Japan on a regular basis.
+We send household and commercial shipments to Japan regularly.

 Japan has been a popular destination for our clients for decades.
-Outside of beauty and natural and legendary cultivated gardens, Japan offers a unique culture with great business opportunities.
+Japan offers a unique culture with great business opportunities outside of beauty and natural and legendary cultivated gardens.
 Japan just opened its doors to lowered skilled foreign workers, previously only welcoming only highly skilled workers.

 If you haven’t already been there, go to Japan.
 If you are not a Japanese citizen or spouse, you will require a job to get a work visa.
 On your trip, check out the neighborhoods near the place you want to work.

 In general, American homes are more spacious than the homes in Japan.
 You will find some larger houses outside of Tokyo, but expect apartments around 950 square feet in size within large cities.

 The American furniture that you are accustomed to from home might not fit into a typical Japanese dwelling.
 While tables and beds are disassembled when our movers come to pick them up from your home in America, sofas and some recliners can’t be disassembled and might not fit through the door of a Japanese apartment.
 Make sure to send plenty of sheets and blankets in your shipment.

 The good news for Americans is that most appliances will work in Japan.
 They use the same plugs and very similar electricity.
 In the US, electricity is 120 V and 60 Hz.
 In Japan, they use 100 V and 50 or 60 Hz.
 Most small appliances will have no problem with this, but some will need small, readily available converters.